jianyuan/terraform-provider-sentry/docs/index.md

 ---
+# Generated from templates/index.md.tmpl
+# DO NOT EDIT DIRECTLY

 page_title: "Official Sentry Terraform Provider"
 description: |-
   Set up Sentry Team, Projects, Alerts, and more.
 This provider is maintained with [Sentry.io](https://sentry.io)'s sponsorship.
 Please add any bug reports/feature requests in the GitHub repo.